Enhanced Safety Plan - Click here to Download PDF

 A) Please inform staff if your arrival or pick up time has changed.
 Children arriving early or picked up late can cause serious staffing problems.

-B) All children are to be brought into the Day Care and staff informed of their arrival.
+B) All children are to be brought into the day care and we asked that parents please inform staff of their arrival.
 Children are not to be left unattended in the locker room.
 Also please make sure staff are aware you are picking up your child.
 The Centre assumes responsibility for your child at the time the child is signed in until the child is signed out.
 It is important that all correct contact information and phone numbers are included on the registration pkg.